Download the PHP package decomplexity/sendoauth2 without Composer

 SendOauth2 consists of four PHP classes and one Trait held in PHP files of those names, stored by default in the vendor/decomplexity/sendoauth2/src folder.

 There are three further files that are distributed in the Examples folder and should be moved to /vendor's parent folder for modification by the developer.
 One file (SendOauth2D-settings) is a template for authenticating up to five email services: Microsoft 365 OAuth2, Microsoft 365 Basic Authentication (userid and password), TheLeague's Google Gmail OAuth2 and Basic Authentication, and Google API OAuth2 (with 'domain-wide delegation' when using service accounts).
 This file is in the form of a PHP 'switch' block with five 'cases' and is required by class SendOauth2D.
 The other two files (SendOauth2A-invoke and SendOauth2D-invoke) are templates for instantiating SendOauth2A (which 'sends mail') and SendOauthD (which, for authorization_code grant, acquires OAuth2 refresh tokens).
-The sample code in SendOauth2A-invoke is intended to be edited and incorporated into the developer's website pages when using the complete wrapper; if instead the developer elects to use the wrapper via an otherwise 'standard' PHPMailer email application, this is also supported and an example is given in example Global_code_invoke and also in the PHPMailer repo 'Examples'.
+The sample code in SendOauth2A-invoke is intended to be edited and incorporated into the developer's website pages when using the complete wrapper; if instead the developer elects to use the wrapper via an otherwise 'standard' PHPMailer email application, this is also supporteed and an example is given in PHPMailer 'Examples'.

 FLOW SUMMARY (when using the complete wrapper)